65 mins watch time

 It seems obvious that pleasure leads to happiness – and pain does the opposite.
 And yet we are irresistibly drawn to a host of experiences that truly hurt, from the exhilarating fear of horror movies or extreme sport, to the wrenching sadness of a song or novel, to the gruelling challenges of exercise, work, creativity and having a family.

-In this livestream event, pre-eminent psychologist Paul Bloom will explore the pleasures of suffering and explains why the activities that provide most satisfaction are often the ones that involve greatest sacrifice.
-He will argue that embracing this truth is the key to a life well lived.
+Pre-eminent psychologist Paul Bloom explores the pleasures of suffering and explains why the activities that provide most satisfaction are often the ones that involve greatest sacrifice.
+He argues that embracing this truth is the key to a life well lived.